lewis-morris/semverbump/README.md

 - Static diff of the public API to highlight breaking changes.
 - Pluggable analysers for command-line tools, web routes and database migrations.
-- Optional helpers to update ``pyproject.toml`` and tag the release.
+- Optional helpers to update version numbers across common files and tag the release.

 ## Installation